induane/asinine-website/topics/articles/editorial/article_13.rst

 the clouds.
 An image in smoke.
 Two headlights and a grill conjure a face.
 Abstract information is the canvas on which our minds paint.

-It's this adaptation requires us to be cautious with the information we consume.
+It's this adaptation that requires us to be cautious with the information we consume.
 Our daily ritual of enjoying the clash of egos, attacks on ideas, and vilifications of groups leaves us nothing but a hollow shell vicariously living through media personalities and reveling conflict like a kid at the movies.